Giles Yeo

-Giles Yeo MBE is the Professor of Molecular Neuroendocrinology at the MRC Metabolic Diseases Unit and Scientific Director of the Genomics/Transcriptomics Core at the University of Cambridge.
+Giles Yeo MBE is an American-British biologist.
+He is the professor of molecular neuroendocrinology at the Medical Research Council Metabolic Diseases Unit and scientific director of the Genomics/Transcriptomics Core at the University of Cambridge.

 Early life and education

-He was born in London and lived in Singapore, San Francisco, United States, and since 1994 has been based in Cambridge, United Kingdom.
+Giles Yeo was born in London, England to Singaporean Chinese parents.
+He previously lived in Singapore, San Francisco, and since 1994 has been based in Cambridge, United Kingdom.
 In 1994 he graduated from University of California, Berkeley (Molecular and Cell Biology) and in 1997 he completed a PhD study at University of Cambridge (Molecular genetics).
-His focus is on the study of obesity, brain control of body weight and genetic influences on appetitive behaviour.
+His focus is on the study of obesity, brain control of body weight, and genetic influences on appetitive behaviour.

 Career

 Media

 He has presented three BBC Horizon documentaries: Why Are We Getting So Fat?
 (2016), Clean Eating: The Dirty Truth (2017) and Vitamin Pills: Miracle or Myth?
 (2018).
 Giles was also a presenter on BBC Two's Trust Me, I'm A Doctor.
 His first book, Gene Eating: The Story Of Human Appetite was published in December 2018.
 His second book, Why Calories Don't Count, was published in June 2021.
 Giles also presented Plant Based Promises, a three-part BBC Radio 4 programme in June–July 2022.
 He also hosts the podcast Dr Giles Yeo Chews The Fat.